kallerosenbaum/grokkingbitcoin/readme.md

 ## Build

-The source is written to produce html output.
+The source is written to produce html5 output.
 Other target formats *might* work as well, but no effort has been made to keep them working.